 We were fortunate to find Amir.
-He definitely wins the award for fastest and easiest artist to work with.
-Almost before we ended our conversation, he was overflowing with new ideas.
+He wins the award for the fastest Richmond artist we’ve worked with.
+Almost before we ended our conversation, he was overflowing with new RVA design ideas.
 And we love the bold, high impact designs he came up with.
-We also love his goal – to create designs he’d be proud to wear and share as his own.
-We’re certainly proud to have them here on LocalWear.
-Thanks Amir for the awesome designs!
+Amir’s goal was to create Richmond designs he’d be proud to wear and share as his own.
+We’re proud to have them here on LocalWear.
+Thanks Amir for the awesome designs.

 Drawing has always been a passion of mine, but when I went to college I had no knowledge of what graphic design even was.
 I tried to use my drawing skills to my advantage, and I quickly started to love graphic design.
 Since college, I’ve tried to always push myself to learn and grow as a designer.

 I was born in New York where most of my family is from.
 But I was raised in Richmond for most of my life.
 Playing basketball growing up helped me experience a lot of the city, but I am most familiar with the West End.
 Throughout the years, I have made it a focus to get to know and make connections in different areas in the city.